ISO 14001 and ISO 9001 transitioning - deadline approaches

 The International Standards Organisation (ISO) have updated their popular Management System Standards.
-Revisions to ISO 14001 and to ISO 9001 have now been released.
+Revisions to ISO 14001 and to ISO 9001.

 Updates emphasise a high level structure and proactive risk management to support core business strategies.

 Our Gap Tools provide a quick and easy way to understand what you need to focus on to transition your 'old' ISO 14001 and ISO 9001 systems over to the new standards

 Key changes to ISO 14001

 Based on Annex SL, all standards shall take a new high level structure following a common layout, incorporating identical core texts and common terms to keep consistency with other management systems.

 - Section 4: Understanding organisational Context to embedded Strategic Environmental Management within the wider business agenda